dirweis/cc-spring-training/README.md

  - Introduced the response code `409`
  - Introduced the Exception Handler for the `DataIntegrityViolationException`
  - Introduced the `properties` parameter for the `@SpringBootTest` annotation
+ - Introduced a new constraint violation annotation that uses the `Tika` framework for checking on the real content type
+ - Introduced Spring's `@ConfigurationProperties` annotation